yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/OpenCL.rst

 .. note::

-   Tools may choose to dynamically load their respective OpenCL\ |trade| library at runtime using dlopen, which may fail in Yocto based environments.
+   Some tools dynamically load their respective OpenCL\ |trade| library at runtime by using dlopen, which can fail in Yocto based environments.
 This is usually the result of a clash in philosophies between Yocto and Application developers over the usage of devlinks (also know in Yocto as "dev-so"s).
-It's Yocto's belief that, for the most part, applications should not attempt to use dev links directly and should instead open the specific version of the library they need.
-You may choose to patch the application to do this or create the devlink from :file:`/usr/lib/libOpenCL.so` to :file:`/usr/lib/libOpenCL.so.1` manually.
-Tools provided by Yocto will be patched accordingly already.
+It is Yocto's belief that, for the most part, applications should not try to use dev links directly and should instead open the specific version of the library they need.
+You can patch the application to do this or create the devlink from :file:`/usr/lib/libOpenCL.so` to :file:`/usr/lib/libOpenCL.so.1` manually.
+Tools provided by Yocto will are already patched.

 A useful tool for debugging OpenCL\ |trade| ICD Loaders and devices is :command:`clinfo`.
 This command, when run without any arguments will present a